Jovan158/vantage.ai/README.md

 Each session is recorded in the project's `.vantage/sessions/`, including excerpts of prompts and replies; Vantage keeps that folder out of git with its own `.vantage/.gitignore`, so rules and project memory can still be committed.
 The price list and the index that `watch`, `stats` and `search` use across projects are kept in `~/.vantage`.

 ## FAQ

-**Is it free?** Yes.
-Vantage is open source under the MIT license.

-**Does it work with a Claude Pro or Max, or a ChatGPT subscription?** Yes, and with API keys.
-On a subscription, the quota bars are what counts; the cost is shown as what the same use would cost on the API.

 **Does it slow the agent down?** The proxy streams responses through as they arrive, without buffering.
 When rules or a budget are active, each tool call is checked by a short-lived process (about a tenth of a second); in the interactive chat, one also runs after each reply to show alerts.